department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/Submission Traceability onboarding/ReadMe.md

-This folder is to store all artifacts related to the Event Bus onboarding.
+This folder is to store all artifacts related to the Submission Traceability onboarding.

 #### Resources
 - [Event Bus Developer Portal](https://department-of-veterans-affairs.github.io/ves-event-bus-developer-portal/get-support/)